mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 # Shut up and launch

-For each work item on my task list, I asked myself, "What happens if I launch without this?"
+For each item on my task list, I asked myself, "What happens if I launch without this?"
 After treating each task with the same ruthless skepticism as my Terms of Use, my true launch checklist emerged.
 Less than 24 hours later, I [published Zestful to RapidAPI](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis), an API marketplace.
 My service was live!

 {% assign fig_caption = "[Zestful listing](https://rapidapi.com/zestfuldata/api/Recipe%20and%20Ingredient%20Analysis) on the RapidAPI marketplace" | markdownify | remove: "<p>" | remove: "</p>" %}